cockroachdb/docs/v19.1/validate-constraint.md

 toc: true
 ---

 The `VALIDATE CONSTRAINT` [statement](sql-statements.html) is part of `ALTER TABLE` and checks whether values in a column match a [constraint](constraints.html) on the column.
 This statement is especially useful after applying a constraint to an existing column via [`ADD CONSTRAINT`](add-constraint.html).
 In this case, `VALIDATE CONSTRAINT` can be used to find values already in the column that do not match the constraint.

+{% include {{ page.version.version }}/sql/combine-alter-table-commands.md %}

 ## Required privileges